marijnh/Eloquent-JavaScript/20_node.md

 {{index "RegExp class", "search tool (exercise)"}}

-Your first command-line argument, the ((regular expression)), can be found in `process.argv[2]`.
+Your first command line argument, the ((regular expression)), can be found in `process.argv[2]`.
 The input files come after that.
 You can use the `RegExp` constructor to go from a string to a regular expression object.